-- •Report all suspicious activities to the Security Department - •Mark your property such as laptop computers, tape recorders, calculators, radios, etc. - •Keep valuables with you. - •Do not leave books, jewelry, purses, wallets, backpacks or other valuables unattended. - •Do not leave purses in desks or file cabinets unattended unless the cabinet or desk is locked. - •Do not leave valuables on a chair behind you while at a study carrel.
+- •Report all suspicious activities to the Security Department - •Mark your property such as laptop computers, calculators, etc. - •Keep valuables with you. - •Do not leave books, jewelry, purses, wallets, backpacks or other valuables unattended. - •Do not leave purses in desks or file cabinets unattended unless the cabinet or desk is locked. - •Do not leave valuables on a chair behind you while at a study carrel.